sallake/sallake.github.io/README.md

+# 👋 Hello!
+I'm Salma - welcome to my page!

-_Hello_!
-My name is **Salma**.
-I am a university student pursuing a combined degree in Commerce & Laws ⚖️ !
+👩🏻‍💻 I'm a penultimate student pursuing a combined degree in Commerce & Laws at USYD!

-I have recently graduated from my Bachelors in Commerce (Business Information Systems) and am continuing my legal studies!
+🎓 I have recently graduated from my Bachelors in Commerce (Business Information Systems) and am continuing my legal studies!

-Welcome to my page!
+🚀 I'm interested in commercial law, technology law, project management, and entrepreneurship!

 ## Awards